What is the Enterprise Service?

 - Need predictable annual pricing and invoicing

-- Cannot rely on open-data licences
+- Cannot rely on standard public licences

 - Operate under formal procurement or compliance frameworks